Intervening to Learn and Compose Causally Disentangled Representations: Experimental details

 \subsection{Evaluation metrics}

-We evaluated each model on the following metrics: \begin{itemize} \item \textbf{Validation ELBO loss}: This is the standard ELBO loss used for both training and validating VAEs.
-We report this in bits per dimension (bpd), which is the loss scaled by a factor of \(\frac{1}{\mathrm{num\_pixels}\cdot\ln 2}\). \item \textbf{Reconstruction loss}: This approximates the negative log-likelihood.
-We use binary cross-entropy and report bpd. \item \textbf{Covariance error}: Unlike the losses above, which evaluate \emph{individual} reconstructed images with respect to their corresponding ground truth images, this metric (and the ones below) evaluates a reconstructed \emph{distribution} with respect to a ground truth distribution.
-Specifically, denoting the empirical covariance matrix across the ground truth datasets as \(S^T\) and that over the reconstructed dataset as \(S^R\), we report \(\frac{1}{d^2}\sum_{i,j=1}^d |S^T_{ij} - S^R_{ij}|\). \item \textbf{Mean error}: This is analogous to the previous metric but using sample means instead of covariances:\(\frac{1}{d}\sum_{i=1}^d |\mu^T_{i} - \mu^R_{i}|\). \item \textbf{Maximum mean discrepancy (mmd)}: Another metric comparing distributions, MMD~\citep{gretton2012kernel} is a kernel-based metric for comparing two general distributions that may not be distinguishable by merely mean and covariance. \end{itemize}
+We evaluated each model on the following metrics: \begin{itemize} \item \textbf{Validation ELBO loss}: This is the standard ELBO loss used for validating VAEs.
+We report this in bits per dimension (bpd), which is the loss scaled by a factor of \(\frac{1}{\mathrm{num\_pixels}\cdot\ln 2}\). \item \textbf{\(p\)-sliced Wasserstein (SW) distance}: Unlike the loss above, which evaluates \emph{individual reconstructed} images with respect to their corresponding ground truth images, this metric~\citep{bonneel2015sliced} evaluates a \emph{generated distribution} $\mu_{\textrm{gen}}$ with respect to a ground truth distribution $\mu$.
+Specifically, we use the implementation of \citet{flamary2021pot} to compute a Monte-Carlo approximation of $\mathcal{SWD}_p(\mu_{\textrm{gen}}, \mu)$, where